Archaeology and Anthropology is an exacting option combining the approaches of the arts with those of the sciences.

 The Course at Keble

 Keble is really well-resourced to teach the course.
 We have Tutorial Fellows in both Social Anthropology and Archaeology (Aegean Prehistory).
-Plus, they’re joined by the Professor of European Archaeology, Chris Gosden (the Chair in European Archaeology has been hosted at Keble since 1946 — you can read more about the history of Archaeology and Anthropology at Keble on our Archives and History microsite).
+They’re joined by the Professor of European Archaeology, Amy Boggard (the Chair in European Archaeology has been hosted at Keble since 1946 — you can read more about the history of Archaeology and Anthropology at Keble on our Archives and History microsite) and a Career Development Fellow in European Archaeology.

 Image: Odeon of Herodes Atticus, Athens, Greece